-The total price of wholesale power increased from \$56.52 per MWh in the first six months of 2021 to \$95.93 per MWh in the first six months of 2022, an increase of 69.7 percent.
-Energy, capacity and transmission charges are the three largest components of the total price of wholesale power, comprising 98.1 percent of the total price per MWh in the first six months of 2022.
+The total price of wholesale power increased from \$61.61 per MWh in the first nine months of 2021 to \$103.43 per MWh in the first nine months of 2022, an increase of 67.9 percent.
+Energy, capacity and transmission charges are the three largest components of the total price of wholesale power, comprising 98.1 percent of the total price per MWh in the first nine months of 2022.
 Starting in the third quarter of 2019, the cost of transmission per MWh of wholesale power has been higher than the cost of capacity.

-In the first six months of 2022, generation from coal units decreased 6.4 percent, and generation from natural gas units increased 5.2 percent compared to the first six months of 2021.
-The steadily increasing role of gas fired generation and the declining role of coal highlight the importance of ensuring that PJM has real time, detailed and complete information on the gas supply arrangements of all generators and that PJM consider rules requiring capacity resources to have firm fuel supplies.
+In the first nine months of 2022, generation from coal units decreased 12.1 percent, generation from natural gas units increased 8.7 percent, and generation from wind and solar units increased 17.1 percent compared to the first nine months of 2021.
+The steadily increasing role of gas fired generation and the declining role of coal highlight the importance of ensuring that PJM has real time, detailed and complete information on the gas supply arrangements of all generators, that PJM consider rules requiring capacity resources to have firm fuel supplies and that PJM evaluate the extent to which new gas-fired generators will have access to firm gas.
 It is also essential that FERC consider and address the implications of the inconsistencies between the gas pipeline business model and the power producer business model and the issue of market power in the gas markets under extreme weather conditions.
+PJM will rely on existing and new gas-fired generation in the foreseeable future and it is essential that such resources provide reliability and flexibility.

 Net revenue is a key measure of overall market performance as well as a measure of the incentive to invest in generation to serve PJM markets.
-Theoretical net revenues from the energy market increased for all unit types in the first six months of 2022 compared to the first six months of 2021.
-Theoretical energy net revenues increased by 138 percent for a new combustion turbine, 127 percent for a new combined cycle, 87 percent for a new coal unit, and 117 percent for a new nuclear plant.
+Theoretical net revenues from the energy market increased for all unit types in the first nine months of 2022 compared to the first nine months of 2021.
+Theoretical energy net revenues increased by 161 percent for a new combustion turbine, 148 percent for a new combined cycle, 44 percent for a new coal unit, and 117 percent for a new nuclear plant.